danedane-haider/Alpha-Rectifying-Frames/README.md

 # Alpha-rectifying Frames: Injectivity and Reconstruction of ReLU-layers

-This repository contains routines related to $\alpha$-rectifying frames and the injectivity of ReLU-layers, including
+This repository contains routines related to $\alpha$-rectifying frames and the injectivity of ReLU-layers, accompanying our ICML23 paper [Convex Geometry of ReLU-layers, Injectivity on the Ball and Local Reconstruction](http://arxiv.org/abs/2307.09672).
+It currently includes:

 - **polytope bias estimations** (PBE) for different input data domains (currently only the ball $\mathbb{B}_r$):
   _given a collection of vectors (e.g. row vectors of a weight matrix), the PBE gives a bias vector_ $\alpha^\mathbb{B}$ _such that any ReLU-layer with bias_ $b\leq\alpha^\mathbb{B}$ _is injective on_ $\mathbb{B}$